 Sessions are a week long.
 Camper drop-off is Sunday afternoon.
 Pickup is Saturday morning, where you are encouraged to watch your camper compete in our water derby and awards ceremony.

 Yes!
 During registration, you can apply for a scholarship.
-We do ask that you pay the $100 deposit.
+We do ask that you pay the non-refundable deposit.
 Scholarship requests are due about a month before the first week of camp so that we can determine how to divide up the donated funds.
-Watch our Facebook for the official due date each year!
+Please email us with any questions!

 We are thrilled to provide your camper with an enriching week-long experience to build self-confidence and independence.
 We do not allow campers to bring cell phones, tablets, or other tech that needs charging.
 Camp is to recharge your child!
 We do not allow parents to visit during the week or send messages to relay to campers.
 You are welcome to send "snail mail" to your camper, but we suggest sending it at the beginning of the week (or end of the week before they leave), to make sure they get it in time!